da Vinci® Partial Nephrectomy (Kidney-Sparing Surgery)

-If your doctor recommends surgery for a kidney disease such as kidney cancer, ask about da Vinci Surgery.
-Depending on your disease state and tumor location, you may not have to lose your entire kidney to surgery.
-This surgical technique is called partial nephrectomy or kidney-sparing surgery.
-The goal is to remove only the diseased part of your kidney sparing the healthy, functioning kidney tissue.
+Depending on your condition and the location of your tumor, you may not have to lose your entire kidney during surgery.
+This surgical method is called partial nephrectomy or kidney-sparing surgery.
+The goal is to take out only the diseased part of your kidney and keep the healthy part in place.

 Why da Vinci Surgery?